KingLineSoftworks/Quartz/readme.md

 By default, the `CMakeLists.txt` is configured to build using clang as the compiler and ninja as the generator.
 This is configured in `PreLoad.cmake`.
 The `CMakeLists.txt` also tells GLFW to use Wayland instead of Xorg if the detected platform is Linux.
 This can be changeed by modifying the `GLFW_BUILD_WAYLAND` and `GLFW_BUILD_X11` flags.

+#### Running Tests

+@todo: 2025/07/09 Add instructions about building and running the tests

 ## Scening Documentation
 - [GLTF 2.0 models](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html)
 - [PBR Materials via metallic-roughness model](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#materials)